 Contact Nancy Kerr, Media Communication Program Director

-Public Relations is a dynamic, fun career; every day is different.
+Public Relations is a dynamic career where every day in the workplace is different.
 You may find yourself representing socially responsible clients, working with the media, organizing and hosting events, managing social media, counseling the CEO, managing a crisis, lobbying or representing a nonprofit.
 The work you do on a daily basis influences people and makes a difference to the organization you are representing.
-Plus, chances of landing a great job are high.

 So few schools offer a Bachelor of Science degree in Public Relations.
 At many institutions, the topic of Public Relations is embedded in a communications or journalism major.
 At Champlain, the Public Relations degree combines sound strategic planning, with marketing principles, advertising strategy, visual and digital communications and writing skills to create a sought after graduate.

 The Public Relations major at Champlain is extraordinarily current: the curriculum is consistently updated to reflect the most advanced trends and tools of the trade.
-In fact, the curriculum is structured around the input of an advisory board of practicing Public Relations professionals, including corporate, nonprofit and agency employers (who, BTW, love to engage Champlain Public Relation majors as interns and hire a high percentage of graduates from this program).
+A board of industry professionals helps maintain a trend-setting curriculum.

-As a Public Relations major at Champlain, you can expect to be partnered with clients to solve real-world public relations challenges.
-For these clients--who are part of a large network of employers with whom we have relationships, you will engage in activities like writing press kits, conducting audience research, developing and implementing strategic and social media plans.
-Client partners with the Public Relations major include, Ben & Jerry's, Green Mountain Coffee Roasters, Boyden Valley Winery, the Flynn Performing Arts Center, Mudd & Wyeth, the Lyric Theatre Company, among others.
+As a Public Relations major at Champlain, you are partnered with clients to create real-world public relations campaigns.
+You will engage in activities like writing press kits, conducting audience research, developing and implementing strategic and social media plans.
+Client partners with the Public Relations major include Ben & Jerry's, Keurig Green Mountain, Shelburne Vineyard, the Flynn Performing Arts Center, Mudd & Wyeth, the Lyric Theatre Company, among others.

-In addition to the extensive career-focused programs and support offered College-wide, the Public Relations major features skill-building, hands-on learning opportunities and other programs that will help you create highly marketable resumes.
+In addition to the extensive career-focused programs and support offered College-wide, the Public Relations major features skill-building, hands-on learning opportunities and other technological skills that will help you create a highly marketable resume.
 Highlights include: